Larne F.C.: Kenny Bruce investment era (2018–2025)

 As a result of their title victory, the club would make their first ever appearance in the qualifiers for the UEFA Champions League in the summer of 2023, taking on Finnish giants HJK Helsinki.
-After a 1–0 loss in Helsinki, the Inver Reds would take the tie to extra time in Belfast, with the game ending 2–2.
+After a 1–0 loss in Helsinki, the Inver Reds took the tie to extra time in Belfast, with the game ending 2–2.
 Larne lost 3–2 on aggregate.

 Larne has won four County Antrim Shields in a row, from the 2020–21 to 2023–24 seasons.
 They are the only team other than Linfield to achieve this feat.

-Currently, the captain of the club and their longest serving player is Tomas Cosgrove.
-He is known as a right back but has also been deployed in midfield by Tiernan Lynch.
-Cosgrove is one of many Larne players including Levi Ives and Aaron Donnelly who previously played for Cliftonville.

 The 2023–24 season saw Larne go up against Cliftonville and Linfield for the title.
 Cliftonville fell short and finished third, while Larne edged out Linfield to claim the title for a second consecutive time.

 In the 2024–25 season, Larne would defeat Ballkani on penalties and Lincoln Red Imps to reach the league stage of the 2024–25 UEFA Conference League, becoming the first side from Northern Ireland to do so in the current era of UEFA competition, with Ards competing in the group stages of the old Intertoto Cup in 1997.

 In October 2024, it was announced that Larne FC agreed a six-figure agreement with luxury watch dealers Pride and Pinion, believed to be the biggest sponsorship deal in NIFL history.
 Pride and Pinion's owner, YouTuber Nico Leonard van der Horst, stated that he was "very proud and very excited to be involved with this incredible club."

-Larne would struggle in the early games of the UEFA Conference League, suffering a 3-0 defeat away to Molde, and a 4-1 defeat at home to Shamrock Rovers, the latter of which was viewed as a disappointing result, as many expected Larne to compete to a better standard with the Dublin side.
-Larne would lose narrowly 2-1 to Swiss side St Gallen, in what was a commendable performance against much superior opposition for the Inver Reds.
+Larne struggled in the early games of the UEFA Conference League, suffering a 3–0 defeat away to Molde, and a 4–1 defeat at home to Shamrock Rovers, the latter of which was viewed as a disappointing result, as many expected Larne to compete to a better standard with the Dublin side.
+Larne lost narrowly 2–1 to Swiss side St Gallen, in what was a commendable performance against much superior opposition for the Inver Reds.
+Larne won their last game 1–0 against Belgian team KAA Gent.